RubyQuarry/Website_Alex/README.md

 # Website Alex
-You can viwe my webise at [ajnorton.com](http://ajnorton.com/)
+You can view my website at [ajnorton.com](http://ajnorton.com/)

 My blog uses rails 4, Capistrano, font-awesome, and HAML to create a one page website.